virgilvox/sar-lambda-iot-rule/README.md

 ## Parameter Details

-* QUERY: The sql query used in the IoT rule.
-This defaults to "SELECT * FROM 'topic_2'" which forwards all messages on the topic 'topic_2' to the Lambda function.
+* PublishTopic: (Required) Provide a topic to publish on.
+The default will publish on topic_1
+* SubscribeTopic: (Required) Provide a topic for the IoT rule to query.
+The default will trigger on any message published to topic_2

 ## Using this Application